FeaturedTeardown

 Samsung 860 PRO SSD Teardown

-Early in 2014, Samsung has put the 850 PRO/EVO which are the first 3D flash in the consumer market.
-After about four years, Samsung released the upgrade version of the 850 PRO/EVO- the 860 PRO/EVO.
-Today, we will start the teardown the Samsung 860 PRO 512GB SSD.
+In early 2014, Samsung introduced the first 3D flash, the 850 PRO/EVO, to the consumer market.
+About four years later, Samsung released the 860 PRO/EVO, an upgraded version of the 850 PRO/EVO.
+Today, we’re going to start teardown the Samsung 860 PRO 512GB SSD.

 Samsung 512GB 860 PRO